 Mason jars are also needed.
 Make sure your jars have lids with a good seal, you will want to make sure the lids seal properly so you can store the finished product at room temperature for up to one year.

 If you have never canned before, you can find all kinds of info online with a quick search.
-One of the best sites I have found for canning info and how-to’s is Bernardin Home Canning website.
-They have a great How-To Guide drop down menu at the top of their site that gives you all the info you need to start canning.
+One of the best sites I have found for canning info and how-tos is the Bernardin Home Canning website.
+They have a great How-To Guide drop-down menu at the top of their site that gives you all the info you need to start canning.

 Tips for Making this Recipe